 Either way, these animated cultural borrowings would make a great doctoral thesis — especially when one takes into account the time and place where it played out.
 Television was still pretty new in 1958 America but the medium had already proved a stupendous cultural force.
 These early live-action shows (even the middling ones) were watched in extraordinary numbers.
 Contemporaneous animators were clever to lift these ready-made, recognizable, already proven tropes and run with them.

 Movies had previously provided the same sort of cartoon fodder of course.
-Think of how many caricatured send-ups of Clark Gable and Bing Crosby and Jimmy Cagney/Edward G. Robinson were found in Looney Tunes produced during the 1940s.
+Think of how many caricatured send-ups of Clark Gable, Bing Crosby, Jimmy Cagney and Edward G. Robinson were found in Looney Tunes produced during the 1940s.
 Hanna-Barbera didn’t miss this trick either: Consider Top Cat, what I had always assumed was a pretty clever reworking not of TV characters but rather the Rat Pack films and public personae then so culturally prominent.
 (Good theme song, too — appropriately rendered in Sinatra’s swing style.)

 I wouldn’t bet my life on it but methinks the Huckleberry Hound character had been loosely based on Andy Griffiths’ persona as a stand-up comedian, then as star of his own live-action TV show.
 I’m sorta surprised that I Love Lucy never got this treatment, though Hanna-Barbera did later produce the animated segments introducing The Lucy Show — and Bewitched.
 Elizabeth Montgomery (another bombshell) guested as a magical “Samantha” character on the Flintstones (1965).
 It was all very incestuous, or cross-pollinating if you prefer.